IntelPython/container-images/README.md

 ## Publishing a new release (Internal Use Only)

+Disclaimer: Do NOT do this unless all packages for upcoming release have been uploaded to Intel channel on Anaconda Cloud.
+Best time to do this is right before FCS when all packages have automatically been uploaded and validated.

 If we are publishing 2017.0.0 build number 2, then the docker image will have 3
 tags: 2017.0.0-2, 2017.0.0, latest.
 Github Actions will create a Docker image after a PR is merged.
 The following steps are all that is needed to update our